MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/chgsign-chgsignf-chgsignl.md

 ## Return Value

 The **_chgsign** functions return a value that's equal to the floating-point argument *x*, but with its sign reversed.
-There is no error return.
+There's no error return.

 ## Requirements